sageil/veterinary_assistant/README.md

 reportinganalystllm = Ollama(model="gemma:latest", base_url="http://host.docker.internal:11434", temperature=0.30)
 ```
 ## Using publicly available LLMs.
-If you want to use publicly available models, you need to change the above llms to match the desired LLM and import model's langchain_openai implementation.
+If you want to use publicly available models, please use the following steps;

+1. Change the model property to match the desired LLM.
+2. import model's langchain_openai implementation.

 To use ChatGPT, import it first `from langchain_openai import ChatOpenAI` then use it to configure the LLMs using the following:
 ```bash
 # GPT based LLMS